Azure/azure-powershell/src/Storage/Storage.Management/help/Start-AzStorageFileCopy.md

 ### -SrcFile
 Specifies a **CloudFile** object.
-You can create a cloud file or obtain one by using **Get-AzureStorageFile**.
+You can create a cloud file or obtain one by using **Get-AzStorageFile**.

 ```yaml
 Type: Microsoft.WindowsAzure.Storage.File.CloudFile